Portfolio Management Services

 While PE ratio is just one indicator for investment decision, but one can observe from the above tables that valuations are Fair for Large caps but high for Mid Caps and very high for Small Caps.

-However, it’s essential to consider that some businesses within the underperforming sectors might be on the cusp of a new era marked by sustained earnings growth.
+It’s essential to consider that some businesses within the underperforming sectors might be on the cusp of a new era marked by sustained earnings growth.
 This potential shift could be closely tied to the ongoing growth of the Indian economy, particularly in these core sectors.

 TIME HORIZON